SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/spiral.rst

 - **Exploration vs. exploitation**: Controlled by ``spiral_radius`` and ``decay_rate``.
-Larger initial radii explore more broadly; values close to 1.0 for ``decay_rate`` give slow contraction, while lower values contract quickly.
+Larger initial radii explore more broadly; values close to 1.0 for ``decay_rate`` give slow contraction, while lower values contract quickly. ``rotation_degrees`` controls whether the path is coarse and polygonal or smoother.
 - **Computational overhead**: Low.
 Each particle update is a simple matrix multiplication.
-- **Parameter sensitivity**: ``spiral_radius`` controls the initial movement scale in normalized coordinates. ``decay_rate`` controls how quickly that movement shrinks.
+- **Parameter sensitivity**: ``spiral_radius`` controls the initial movement scale in normalized coordinates. ``decay_rate`` controls how quickly that movement shrinks. ``rotation_degrees`` controls the angular resolution of the spiral path.
 Population size affects coverage of the spiral region.

 Related Algorithms